KikeVen/Hyper_v5.5.0/README.md

 # Hyper Admin Templates — Implementation Guide

 Hyper Admin Templates deliver a catalog of production-ready dashboards, forms, widgets, charts, and UI patterns.
-This guide turns the repository into a reference manual so that developers and LLMs can quickly assemble new pages (“three KPI cards on the left, a chart on the right, a data table below”) with minimal guesswork.
+This guide turns the repository into a reference manual so that developers (_who purchased a license for Hyper Admin Templates_) and LLMs can quickly assemble new pages (“three KPI cards on the left, a chart on the right, a data table below”) with minimal guesswork.

 > **Need a visual preview?** Open any file under `base_templates/` in a browser to see the rendered output that matches the Django templates found in `templates/`.